Project Overview

 The new materials, devices, and methods produced in this project could improve the performance of extruded dielectric transmission cable systems to meet power system safety, reliability, and maintainability requirements and to contribute to improved technical standards.
 For example:

-- Laboratory testing can deepen the industry’s understanding of system performance and help determine the end-of-life criteria of the system.
+• Laboratory testing can deepen the industry’s understanding of cable and accessory performance and help determine the end-of-life criteria of the system.